kemmot/ptxttools/README.md

 python3 ptxttools tabulate <delimiter>
 ```

-Delimiter: the text string to use to delimit the columns.
+delimiter: the text string to use to delimit the columns.

 --------------------------------------------------------------------------------